 2010-2011 MBA IACBE Annual Report

-Albertus Magnus College has received initial accreditation for its Master of Arts in Art Therapy program through the Commission of Allied Health Education Programs (CAAHEP).
+The Master of Arts in Art Therapy and Counseling is fully accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) upon the recommendation of The Accreditation Committee for Art Therapy Education (ACATE) located at 25400 US Hwy 19 N., Suite 158 in Clearwater, FL.
 CAAHEP's accreditation standards are established by CAAHEP, the Accreditation Council for Art Therapy Education (ACATE) and the American Art Therapy Association (AATA).